mediamonks/muban/docs/02-setup-guide.md

 #### eslint

-We use [eslint](https://eslint.org/) lint our JavaScript code.
+We use [eslint](https://eslint.org/) lint our JavaScript and TypeScript code.
 It's configured for use with Prettier, and set up to understand Webpack imports.
-It follows the [AirBnB styleguide](https://github.com/airbnb/javascript) with some super small tweaks.
+It follows the [MediaMonks styleguide](https://www.npmjs.com/package/@mediamonks/eslint-config), which is based on [AirBnB styleguide](https://github.com/airbnb/javascript)  with some small tweaks and improvements.

-To triger eslint you should open up the terminal in the root of your project and run the following
+To trigger eslint, you should open up the terminal in the root of your project and run the following
 command:

 ```